ciribob/DCS-CTLD/README.md

 ### Script Setup
 **This script requires MIST supplied in the CTLD zipped pack to correctly manage dynamic spwans.

+<span style="color:red">This script requires MIST supplied in the CTLD zipped pack to correctly manage dynamic spwans.</span>

 First make sure MIST is loaded, either as an Initialization Script  for the mission or the first DO SCRIPT with a "TIME MORE" of 1.
 "TIME MORE" means run the actions after X seconds into the mission.

 If you want to make use of translations (internationalization features, a.k.a. "i18n"), you need to load the `CTLD-i18n.lua` script _before_ CTLD.
 Do this by adding a second trigger with a "TIME MORE" and a DO SCRIPT of `CTLD-i18n.lua`.